wikimedia/mediawiki-libs-IDLeDOM/WebIDL.md

 might be in a class `Wikimedia\Dodo\Document` which implements `Wikimedia\IDLeDOM\Document`.

-It is expected that users will obtain a `DOMImplementation` object by some mechanism, and use that to create all concrete DOM objects.
+It is expected that users will obtain a `DOMImplementation` or `Document` object by some mechanism, and use that to create all concrete DOM objects.
 Code which attempts to maintain implementation-independence will avoid direct references to the particular implementation class, and instead refer to the IDLeDOM interface.